alanqrwang/keymorph/README.md

 + `moving_mask_path`
 + `train`

-`fixed_*_path` and `moving_*_path` are paths to the fixed and moving images, segmentations, and masks, respectively.
+For each row, `fixed_*_path` and `moving_*_path` are paths to the pair of fixed/moving images, segmentations, and masks, respectively.
-Every fixed/moving pair must be an explicit row in the CSV.
+That is, every fixed/moving pair must be an explicit row in the CSV.
 If segmentations or masks are not available, set those entries to "None".
 `train` is a boolean indicating whether the image pair is in the train or test set.